 There is a tendency for descriptions of cosmology to slide away into philosophy or even theology, and Ferris doesn't shirk this.
 The theme emerges in a long chapter on cosmic 'evolution'.
 There is a sense in which the universe may be said to evolve, but what connection, if any, does this have with biological evolution as described by Darwin?
 Is there such a thing as progress, or is it all in the eye of the beholder?
 These are deep questions, but it's good that Ferris is prepared to discuss them.
 Further deep questions are confronted in the final chapter, in which Ferris looks at the cosmological anthropic principle in its several versions and asks if there is any evidence that we are in some sense designed into the universe.
 The conclusion seems to be: yes, possibly.

 This question, finally, brings us face to face with theology, which Ferris touches on in an afterword.
 Physicists who tackle this theme often appear philosophically and theologically naive, with a view of God that they seem to have acquired at Sunday School; Ferris's discussion is a lot better than this.
 He insists that the science of cosmology tells us nothing at all about God.
 Whether you believe in God, disbelieve, or are agnostic (as Ferris tells us he is himself), you cannot legitimately support your arguments from modern cosmology, nor will you ever be able to do so.

-I'd certainly recommend this book to readers who know little or nothing about modern cosmology, but I'd also recommend it to those who have read a fair amount already.
-It doesn't provide much information that can't be found elsewhere, but it brings a lot of material together in a convenient compass and it does so clearly and elegantly; Ferris is an excellent writer.
+I would certainly recommend this book to readers who know little or nothing about modern cosmology, but I would also recommend it to those who have read a fair amount already.
+It doesn't provide much information that cannot be found elsewhere, but it brings a lot of material together in a convenient compass and it does so clearly and elegantly; Ferris is an excellent writer.